 This course is conducted using Zoom, and students can watch recorded lectures.

 Students are evaluated based on the completion of homework assignments.
+Notes on taking the course

 We use UCSF Chimera, Modeller, and CCP4 Software Suite.
 Please install them before attending the class.